PhotIQA: A photoacoustic image data set with image quality ratings: Methods

 \subsection{Image Quality Ratings}

-Two experts have been consulted to rate the reconstructed image data described above consulting a Likert Scale, in particular, choosing $1$ (very poor), $2$ (poor), $3$ (good) or $4$ (very good) to describe the quality in comparison to the reference image.
-The rating was done by both experts on $2$ days, taking approximately $9$ hours in total.
+{ Five }experts, { with backgrounds in photoacoustic imaging, medical computer science, and medical physics} have been consulted to rate the reconstructed image data described above consulting a Likert scale, in particular, choosing $1$ (very poor), $2$ (poor), $3$ (good) or $4$ (very good) to describe the quality in comparison to the reference image.
+The rating was done by { all} experts on $2$ days, taking approximately $9$ hours { per annotator}.
 They were collected with the publicly available speedyIQA annotation app \cite{speedyiqa}.
-The software asks the user to set a task and the rating categories, see Figure \ref{speedyiqa}.
+The software asks the user to set a task and rating categories, see Figure \ref{speedyiqa}.
 The experts were told not to change the contrast or luminance on their screen during the task.
 Obtained ratings have been saved in a CSV file, and to account for different rating behaviors between multiple graders, additionally, the z-score has been computed, cf.~\cite{1709988}.
 Eventually, the mean opinion scores (MOS) between the experts` ratings were computed.
-In the context of PhotIQA, the experts were asked to rate the images regarding \begin{itemize} \item Overall Quality, \item Edge Visibility, \item Object Homogeneity, \item Object Intensity (Inclusion Area) Intensity$_I$ , and \item Object Intensity (Background) Intensity$_{BG}$ . \end{itemize}

-Here, the object intensity refers to any signals arising from inside the circular test object.
+In the context of PhotIQA, the experts were asked to rate the images regarding { \begin{itemize} \item Overall Quality, \item Edge Visibility (referred to as Edges), \item Object Homogeneity (referred to as Homogeneity), \item Object Intensity - Inclusion Area (referred to as Intensity$_I$), and \item Object Intensity - Background (referred to as Intensity$_{BG}$). \end{itemize} } Here, the object intensity refers to any signals arising from inside the circular test object.
 Inclusion areas are those areas with increased contrast, and the background refers to the base material that makes up the majority of the test object.
+See Figure \ref{exlabel} for an example of rated images according to the chosen properties.